PizzaCrust/Passion/README.md

 ## Resolving

 **Passion** has been published on JCenter.
-You can access this library using Maven, similarily to this:
+You can access this library using Maven, similarly to this:
 ```xml
 <repositories>
    <repository>